Skip to content

 Option 2Use the Registry for All Users

-If you’re an administrator, you can use the Windows Registry to disable Edge developer mode for all users on the computer with a system policy.
+If you’re an administrator, you can use the Windows Registry to disable Edge developer mode for everyone on the computer using a system policy.
+This method is useful for managing the setting across multiple user accounts at once.

-Open the Windows Terminal app as an administrator and run the command below:
+Open the Windows Terminal app with administrator privileges and run the following command:

 To Disable Developer Mode for All Users: